emmajanedrews/base-template/_posts/2017-09-18-purchasing-a-home-avoid-doing-these-6-things-at-all-costs.md

 First, don’t shop without an agent.
 If you’d like, you can start out by looking online at pictures of homes on the market.

 This can be a great way to get a lay of the land.
-But, when you want to become serious about buying a home, you should always get in touch with a quality agent. **Your agent is there to turn your dreams of homeownership into reality**, and will guide you through every step of the process.
+But, when you want to become serious about buying a home, you should always get in touch with a quality agent. **Your agent is there to turn your dreams of homeownership into reality**&nbsp;and will guide you through every step of the process.

 The right professional will assist you in everything from getting your offer accepted to negotiating inspection repairs and more.